severo/some_docs_on_georchestra/how_is_the_configuration_managed.md

 # How is the configuration managed in geOrchestra?

-## Commons
+## Using properties files inside Java and JSP files

-Various modules, like header, extractorapp, mapfishapp, ... use the commons module to manage the properties files.
+Various modules, like header, extractorapp, mapfishapp, ... use the commons module to use the properties, from the properties files, inside Java and JSP code.

 As seen from maven (`pom.xml` file), they depend on the `georchestra-commons` artifact of the `org.georchestra` project: